 How To Choose Running Shoes

-If you’re running in the city, you might favor a responsive, cushioned shoe.
-If you favor the trails you might choose a shoe with durable traction and support.
-If you're looking for treadmill running shoes that you can use for squats and burpees, you'll likely want a cross-trainer.
+You might favor a responsive, cushioned shoe if you're running on city concrete.
+You might choose a shoe with durable traction and support if you prefer the trails.
+If you're looking for treadmill running shoes that you can also use for squats and burpees, you'll likely want a cross-trainer.

-If your ankle and foot rolls inward, that means you overpronate.
-If your weight rolls to the outside of the foot, then you supinate.
+If your ankles and feet roll inward, that means you overpronate.
+If your weight rolls to the outside of the foot, you supinate.
 These movements can cause pain or discomfort, and you might benefit from a shoe with specialized support to keep your foot in a neutral position.

-Now that you know the basics for finding the right fit, it’s time to dive into finding the perfect shoe for your running style.
+Now that you know the important features of a running shoe, it’s time to find the perfect pair for your running style.
 From the most cushioning to race-day favorites, we’re breaking down all the categories so you can find your perfect match.

 To find your ideal Ultraboost fit, read our Ultraboost sizing guide.

 Running Shoes for Comfort